intersystems-dach/ownobjectscriptextension/README.md

 ## Installation

-Clone this repository (recommended under `~/.vscode/extensions`)
+* Clone this repository (recommended under `~/.vscode/extensions`):

 ````shell
 git clone https://github.com/phil1436/ownobjectscriptextension C:\Users\<your-user>\.vscode\extensions\ownobjectscriptextension
 ````

+or download the [latest realease](https://github.com/phil1436/ownobjectscriptextension/releases/latest) and extract the file into `~/.vscode/extensions`.

-Then run the command `Developer: Install Extension from Location...` and choose the cloned repository.
+* If the extension did not got installed, run the command `Developer: Install Extension from Location...` and choose the extension folder.

 ---

 ## Commands

-### Own ObjectScript Options

-* `Open Options File`: Opens the `options.json` file.
-* `Toggle Save File after Command`: Toggle if the file gets saved after a Command (is off by default).
-* `Toggle Show Lines-Modified-Messages`: Toggle if a message box will be displayed after a Command (is on by default).
-* `Toggle Open SQL File`: Toggle if a sql file will be genarted after a [`Own ObjectScript SQL`](https://github.com/phil1436/ownobjectscriptextension#own-objectscript-sql) Command (is off by default).

 ### Own ObjectScript Modifier